Hong Kong leader raises prospect of controversial legal request to Beijing

 "We hope to do our utmost to resolve it within Hong Kong, but we cannot rule out this possibility," Leung told local media.

-Justice Secretary Rimsky Yuen has said previously said that the situation could be handled locally and there was no need for an interpretation at this point.
+Justice Secretary Rimsky Yuen has said previously said that there was no need for an interpretation at this point, and said later on Tuesday he still "hopes" the issue can be handled locally.

 The government has asked the courts to review a decision by the legislature's president allowing pro-independence lawmakers Yau Wai-ching, 25, and Baggio Leung, 30, to re-take their oaths of office.
 The hearing starts on Thursday.